 Using Compost in the Garden

 Compost boosts fertility, enhances soil structure, and improves nutrient and water retention.
 It also encourages microbial activity, which not only leads to vigorous and healthy plants but also helps reverse climate change by increasing the amount of carbon your garden can store.
+Are you looking to buy compost?
+Find vendors who provide bulk compost on our Lawn to Garden website.

 Here are some of the best ways to use compost: